 A brief overview of the content cards is listed below.
 You can visit the demo article with all elements to see what they look like by default.

-- Header: a chapter title and description, which typically is used to create an in-page navigation menu to skip to certain headers/chapters.
+A 'chapter' card contains a title and description, which typically is used to create an in-page navigation menu to skip to certain headers/chapters.

 Platforms: SEO & Social